YUSOSEN!

 5 July 1944:

-SHIMPO MARU departs Miri in convoy MISHI-04 consisting of six unidentified merchant ships escorted by destroyer ASAKAZE and kaibokan YASHIRO.
+SHIMPO MARU departs Miri in convoy MISHI-04 also consisting of six unidentified merchant ships escorted by destroyer ASAKAZE and kaibokan YASHIRO.

 9 July 1944: